 Numerous potentially life-altering injuries occur after a fall, such as:

-An on the job injury is usually covered by Workers’ Compensation, however, construction sites are usually occupied by other employers as well, such as contractors, subcontractors and property owners and often, one or more of these third parties can be liable for a construction worker’s injuries.
+An on-the-job injury is typically covered by Workers’ Compensation; however, construction sites are frequently occupied by various other employers, including contractors, subcontractors, and property owners.
+In many cases, one or more of these third parties may bear responsibility for a construction worker’s injuries.

-– A property owner: If the injury occurs on private property, the property owner may face legal liability for having failed to remedy an unsafe condition that led to a worker’s injury.
+- Property Owner Liability: If an injury occurs on private property, the property owner may be legally accountable for failing to rectify an unsafe condition that caused the worker’s injury.

-– A contractor: Construction sites often host multiple contractors who coordinate their efforts, but do not share employees.
-Construction workers injured by the careless or reckless actions of an employee of a different contractor may have rights against that contractor for damages.
+- Contractor Responsibility: Construction sites often involve multiple contractors coordinating efforts without sharing employees.
+Construction workers injured due to the careless or reckless actions of an employee from a different contractor may have the right to seek damages from that specific contractor.

 How Can a New York Construction Accident Attorney Help?

 Karasik Law Group just closed a construction accident case involving a fall from height for $80,000.00.
 Construction sites contain hazards for everyone, but they are especially dangerous for construction workers who spend their days there.
-If you or a loved have been seriously injured in a construction accident such as falling from a height, Karasik Law Group will fight for your family’s right to compensation for every dollar you are entitled to under the law.
-Call us to today at (718) 502-9112 to schedule a free consultation.
+If you or a loved have been seriously injured in a construction accident such as falling from a height, Top Rated Law Firm Karasik Law Group will fight for your family’s right to compensation for every dollar you are entitled to under the law.
+Call us to today at (718) 502-9112 to schedule a Free Consultation.
 And be sure to visit our website at www.karasiklawyers.com.
 Winning matters, one matter at a time.
 Win with us!
 At Karasik Law Group we speak for the injured; our results speak for themselves.